EDUCATION:

 About Caitlin Mannion

 With Irish roots in Donegal and Galway, Caitlin grew up in London and began playing music and learning music theory, at a young age.
 Now a multi-instrumentalist with an extended diploma in music production & performance, and studying music production & sound engineering at university, Caitlin is frequently playing at gigs and sessions.
-The concertina was her fourth instrument that she picked up which she also self-taught, her interest in the concertina grew as time passed to which she now considers it one of her main instruments alongside the fiddle.
+The concertina was her fourth instrument that she picked up which she also self-taught, her interest in the concertina grew as time passed to which she now considers it one of her main instruments alongside the fiddle and accordion.
 With experience in teaching, she ensures that her students feel comfortable with their instrument and what they are learning.
 Sheet music with both musical symbols & ABC notation will be provided, with learning by ear encouraged, as well as information sheets on the instrument, tune history, and practice recordings given.

 Tutor Caitlin Mannion